 - The City covers approximately 2.5 square miles and has over 27 miles of the best streets in Utah!

-- The number of City employees per 1000 residents has decreased from 2001 to present.
-The City currently has 23 full-time employees.
+- The number of city employees per 1000 residents has decreased from 2001 to present.
+The City of Cedar Hills currently has 23 full-time employees.

-- The City golf course provides approximately 155 acres of beautiful, groomed landscape, making our open spaces more attractive and the City better.
+- The city’s golf course provides approximately 155 acres of beautiful, groomed landscape, making our open spaces more attractive and the city better.

 City Gets Full-Time Fire and Emergency Personnel (4-1-11)

-Why all the changes?
-As of April 1, 2011, the City staff will share the building with full-time fire and emergency personnel from the Lone Peak Public Safety District, who will occupy the east side of the upstairs floor.
-When the Cedar Hills city building was constructed in 2000, it had room for the emergency vehicles, but it has not been staffed.
-In December, members of the public raised questions about the department's response time to emergencies in the City, and on February 24, the district voted to accept amendments to its budget to allow for the additional personnel.
+As of April 1, 2011, full-time fire and emergency personnel from the Lone Peak Public Safety District will occupy the east side of the upstairs floor.
+When the building was constructed in 2000, it had room for the emergency vehicles, but it has not been staffed.
+In December, members of the public raised questions about the department’s response time to emergencies in the city, and on February 24, the district voted to accept amendments to its budget to allow for the additional personnel.

 Cedar Hills Mayor Eric Richardson is pleased with the decision.
 “I am very happy,” he said.
 “This is good for the overall district.
 It helps provide that excellent service.
 When there is an emergency, and lifesaving personnel are needed, minutes are precious.
 This action gets us to that point where we need to be, to have excellent response.
 We have been planning for this for a long time,” he said.
 “The timing hasn’t been right to grow into that until now.”